boydx/awards/README.md

 ### 🏆 Gyula Pauer Cartography Project Award

 Student must be a declared geography major with at least 60 hours of undergraduate course work.
 Students who wish to be considered for this award should assemble a portfolio of maps prepared in conjunction with any geography class, appropriate internship, or independent study courses they have taken.
 The quality of work submitted is the principal criterion used in making the award.
 This means overall quality, indications of technical maturity, and an indication of potential as a professional.
 This recognition will include a cash award.
 Named for the Department’s first Cartography Lab Director.
+This recognition includes a cash award.

 ### 🏆 Withington Human/Cultural Geography Award